 • Loans are eligible for forgiveness based on the borrower's compliance with the terms of the PPP program.

 Loans are eligible for forgiveness when the proceeds are used for any of these costs, subject to the terms of the PPP program as established by the SBA:

 • Payroll costs, excluding prorated amounts for individuals with compensation greater than $100,000.

 • Rent, pursuant to a lease in force before February 15, 2020.

 • Utility expenses for services which began before February 15, 2020.

 • Mortgage interest expenses for a building owned and used by the business.

 A word of caution… the extent of your forgiveness eligibility may be reduced if you have recently laid off any full time workers, or reduced the pay of any other workers.
 The US Chamber of Commerce offers a step-by-step calculation here.

-It is the responsibility of the borrower to carefully document the use of the proceeds of the loan for the eight week period starting when the loan is originated.
-You may want to segregate the funds in a separate account, and you should keep very detailed payroll records and copies of any checks or other payment receipts for payment of utilities, rent and mortgage interest.
+It is the responsibility of the borrower to carefully document the use of the proceeds of the loan for the covered period starting when the loan is originated.
+You may want to segregate the funds in a separate account, and you should keep detailed payroll records and copies of any checks or other payment receipts for payment of utilities, rent and mortgage interest.